martinsda/azure-fundamentals/7-My Notes.md

-# Azure AZ-900: Microsoft Azure Fundamentals
+# AZ-900: Microsoft Azure Fundamentals

 These items are relevant to the AZ-900: Microsoft Azure Fundamentals certification, as they cover fundamental concepts and features of Microsoft Azure.
 Understanding these topics is important for anyone seeking to gain a foundational understanding of Azure and its capabilities.